-The iconic russian brand supporting graffiti-communiti, active and creative youth.
-All of our items are produced exclusively in Russia in limited edition.
+The iconic Russian brand supporting graffiti-community, active and creative youth.
+All of our items are produced in Russia in limited quantities.

 Skea: “I feel bad — I just go and draw, I feel good — I just go and draw”